1. Do I need to be licensed in order to receive referral fees?

 Affiliates earn commissions on all Direct System Sales

-as his/her agency grows.
-Representatives may begin referring insurance clients prior to getting licensed; however, no insurance-related compensation can be paid (currently or retroactively) to non-licensed Representatives.
+Because Representatives have subscribed to the IIM System, they may begin referring insurance clients prior to getting licensed; however, no insurance-related compensation can be paid (currently or retroactively) to non-licensed Representatives.
 Although non-licensed Representatives cannot earn on insurance-related compensation, the monthly total of Insurance Referral Fees

 can grow prior to getting licensed.
 Once licensed, Representatives will earn Insurance Referral Fees

 on any new business and on any policies previously submitted when they renew.
-Rank 3 - Licensed Representative:
+Rank 3 - Representative Affiliate:

 How much do I earn from Insurance Referral Fees?

-pays Licensed Representatives for all P&C referrals via direct deposit monthly on or around the 28th.
-PLEASE NOTE:
+pays Licensed Representatives for all P&C referrals via direct deposit monthly on or around the 28th. [ back to top

 How much do I earn from Direct System Sales?